alfred82santa/whalesong/README.rst

 Whalesong use a browser backend in order to execute a WebApp (currently only WhatsAppWeb).
 All backends have an interface to manage webviews and that is what Whalesong use to manage applications.
 That interface change depending on browser, but there is a standard interface called `WebDriver <https://developer.mozilla.org/en-US/docs/Web/WebDriver>`_.
-Firsts Whalesong versions use to use a `Selenium <https://www.seleniumhq.org/>`_ library in order to communicate with Firefox browser.
+Firsts Whalesong versions used to use a `Selenium <https://www.seleniumhq.org/>`_ library in order to communicate with Firefox browser.
 This backend is the default one for now, **but it will be deprecated in next versions and removed in version 1.0**.